spring-guides/gs-handling-form-submission/README.md

 The `th:action="@{/greeting}"` expression directs the form to POST to the `/greeting` endpoint, while the `th:object="${greeting}"` expression declares the model object to use for collecting the form data.
 The two form fields, expressed with `th:field="*{id}"` and `th:field="*{content}"`, correspond to the fields in the `Greeting` object above.

 That covers the controller, model, and view for presenting the form.
 Now let's review the process of submitting the form.
 As noted above, the form submits to the `/greeting` endpoint using a `POST`.
 The `greetingSubmit()` method receives the `Greeting` object that was populated by the form.
-It then adds that populated object to the model so the submitted data can be rendered in the view.
+It then adds that populated object to the model so the submitted data can be rendered in the `result` view, seen below.
 The `id` is rendered in the `<p th:text="'id: ' + ${greeting.id}" />` expression.
 Likewise the `content` is rendered in the `<p th:text="'content: ' + ${greeting.content}" />` expression.

 `src/main/resources/templates/result.html`
 ```html